Dentistry (first-year entry) Overview

 - How to apply

-The best way to get a feel for what it's like to study at the School of Dentistry is to come and visit us on one our open days .
+The best way to get a feel for what it's like to study here is to come and visit us on one our open days .

 Explore our teaching and facilities to find out why Manchester is the best place to study dentistry